 I have no idea how much it will cost to repair and won’t investigate it until things are a bit more normal.

 Still haven’t shot a roll of film with the lens so I won’t know if I have brought a lemon.

 10 April 2021 The film has come back from the lab and here is one of those frames.

 There is some slight movement in the aperture blades from f2 to f2.8 but from the testing I did it makes very little difference to the exposure.
 So we are all good.

 However, there is some light leak on the film.
 I don’t know if it is a bad roll of film or if it is the film back that has a broken seal.
 I know it is not the camera body as the light leak is in between the frames on the film.

 What I will do now is to try out a different roll of film to eliminate that as a factor.
-But if it is the film back it is supposed to be relatively easy fixing it so I may give it a go.
+But if it is the film back that is leaking it is supposed to be relatively easy fix.
+Something I may give a go at.

 19 April 2021 Using a new roll of film has given me some light spots after development.
 They are in the exact same positions as before, so it is pointing more to a broken seal in the film back.
 So going to try the other back I have just to be certain there isn’t an issue with the camera.